m-pilia/m-pilia.github.io/posts/_posts/2019-11-17-jacobian-registration.md

      style="width:25%;"
      markdown="1"/>

-An alternative approach, used in some early groupwise registration methods
-\[[6](#6), [7](#7)\], is to start with a subject from the cohort as initial template, and iteratively refine it and repeat the registration to the refined template, until the set of transforms from the template towards the rest of the cohort satisfy a desired property.
+An alternative approach, used in some early groupwise registration methods {% cite guimond2000average wu2011sharpmean %}, is to start with a subject from the cohort as initial template, and iteratively refine it and repeat the registration to the refined template, until the set of transforms from the template towards the rest of the cohort satisfy a desired property.
 Thinking of the images as points in some feature space, the intuitive idea is to have the initial subject (red circle) iteratively moving in the feature space (red squares) and converging to the mean of the population (black circles), for some definition of mean that suits the problem.

 Since the images can be registered one pair at a time, this approach has a constant memory footprint and a time complexity that is linear in the size of